Wyant Morton, Conductor

 Wyant Morton

-Among many highlights in Morton’s conducting career has been conducting annual New Music Concerts which he helped start in 2003 at CLU.
-A recent concert brought composer and then Music Director of the Los Angeles Philharmonic, Esa-Pekka Salonen to Thousand Oaks.
+Other highlights in Morton’s career have been conducting New Music Concerts at Cal Lutheran which he helped start in 2003.
+A memorable concert brought award-winning composer and then Music Director of the Los Angeles Philharmonic, Esa-Pekka Salonen, to Thousand Oaks.
 The concert culminated with Morton conducting Salonen’s Five Images After Sappho, a performance the Los Angeles Times called “persuasive”.
-Morton has conducted similar concerts with Pulitzer Prize winning composers Henry Brant, Steven Stucky and (in 2012) David Lang.
-Morton has also collaborated with composers Eric Whitacre, Libby Larsen and Grammy Award winning soprano Hila Plitmann.
+Morton has conducted similar concerts with Pulitzer Prize winning composers Henry Brant, Steven Stucky, and David Lang.
+He has also collaborated with composers Libby Larsen and Morten Lauridsen; and Grammy Award winners Eric Whitacre (composer), Hila Plitmann (soprano), and Gloria Cheng (pianist).